-1925 - "Millions Now Living Will Never Die"
+1925 - "Millions Now Living Will Never Die!"

 "What an exciting message they proclaimed--"Millions now living will never die!"
 Brother Rutherford had given a discourse on this subject in 1918.
 It was also the title of a 128-page booklet published in 1920.
 From 1920 through 1925, that same subject was featured again and again around the world in public meetings in all areas where speakers were available and in upwards of 30 languages."
 Jehovah's Witnesses - Proclaimers of God's Kingdom p.425

-Between 1918 and 1925, this was the focus of the Watchtower preaching work.
-Reading the brief mention of this booklet in the Proclaimers book, one could be mistaken for thinking 1925 was of little relevance in the history of Jehovah's Witnesses; yet this was the defining prophecy of Rutherford's leadership.
+Reading the brief mention of this topic in the Proclaimers book, one could be mistaken for thinking 1925 was of little relevance in the history of Jehovah's Witnesses; yet this was the defining prophecy of Rutherford's leadership.
+Largely unknown by most Jehovah's Witnesses today, this was the focus of the Watchtower preaching work between 1918 and 1925.
 "Millions Now Living Will Never Die!" introduced Rutherford's prediction that the earthly resurrection was to begin in 1925, starting with the faithful men of old, men such as Abraham, Isaac and Jacob.

 Expectations for 1925 included: